bennycheung/bennycheung.github.io/_posts/2017-09-17-ethereum_mining-on-windows-10.md

 setx GPU_MAX_ALLOC_PERCENT 100
 setx GPU_SINGLE_ALLOC_PERCENT 100

-EthDcrMiner64.exe -epool eth-us-east1.nanopool.org:9999 -ewal 0xf1cfc50567acf36c55ba75540b7f1c3f1aaa9869/miner_name/my_email@gmail.com -epsw x -mode 1 -ftime 10
+EthDcrMiner64.exe -epool eth-us-east1.nanopool.org:9999 -ewal 0xf1cfc50567acf36c55ba75540b7f1c3f1aaa9869/mining_name/my_email@gmail.com -epsw x -mode 1 -ftime 10
 ```

 It is using Nanapool in US east cost address `eth-us-east1.nanopool.org:9999` as the mining pool.
-As a general rule of thumb, choose a pool address that is closest to your geographic location. **Important** to change `0xf1cfc50567acf36c55ba75540b7f1c3f1aaa986` to your Ethereum wallet's public address; otherwise, you are contributing to my wallet `:)`.
+As a general rule of thumb, choose a pool address that is closest to your geographic location. **Important** don't forget to change `0xf1cfc50567acf36c55ba75540b7f1c3f1aaa986` to your Ethereum wallet's public address; otherwise, you are contributing to my wallet `:)`.
-After the next `/`, gives a name to your miner.
-The next `/` is optional, you can provide your email address for notifications and ability to update Nanopool payout amount, i.e. this is good to provide an email.
+After the next `/`, gives a name to the mining machine.
+The next `/` is optional, you can provide your email address for notifications and enabled the ability to update Nanopool's payout schedule, i.e. this is good to provide an email.

 **(7) Monitor the Mining Operation**: You can observe the hashrate measured in MH/s (1,000,000 hashes per second).
 The following screen output shows a typical Claymore Miner's log report.

 ![Claymore Miner Output Window Readings]({{ site.baseurl }}images/ethereum-mining-on-windows-10/Claymore_Miner_readings.jpg)

 From the illustrated output, Ethereum mining logs are prefixed with `ETH:`.
 We can see the miner is fetching jobs from `eth-us-east1.nanopool.org:9999` that we have setup in the miner script, which confirmed that we are joining the Nanopool mining.
 The observed `GPU0`, the only GTX 1070 on the PC, hashing at 30 MH/s.
 When the mining pool is lucky and win, the `SHARE FOUND` will be reported.
-Our shared computation effort will be awarded relative to the overall pool contribution to the winning Block!
+The shared computation effort will be awarded relative to the overall pool contribution to the winning Block!

-**(8) Keep your room cool and pay your electricity bill**: You need to understand how to keep your mining profitable by using a Ethereum calculator to estimate earnings.
-Here is one calculator that you can input your hashrate, power consumption and power cost per kiloWatt to estimate the profit [https://www.cryptocompare.com/mining/calculator/eth](https://www.cryptocompare.com/mining/calculator/eth)
+**(8) Keep Cool and Pay Electricity Bill**: We need to understand how to keep our mining profitable by using a Ethereum calculator to estimate earnings.
+Here is one calculator by inputing the hashrate, power consumption and power cost per kiloWatt to estimate the profit [https://www.cryptocompare.com/mining/calculator/eth](https://www.cryptocompare.com/mining/calculator/eth)

 For example, GTX 1070 hashrate is 30 MH/s, with 110 Watt power draw and average electricity cost of $0.12 KW/h.

 ![Ethereum Calculator Sample]({{ site.baseurl }}images/ethereum-mining-on-windows-10/Ethereum_Calculator_Sample_20170917.jpg)

 *Figure.
-Screen Capture of Ethereum profit calcuation on 17 Sep, 2017, where 1 ETH is traded at $263.89 USD*
+Screen Capture of Ethereum profit calcuation on `17 Sep, 2017`, where 1 ETH is traded at $263.89 USD*

 The estimated dollar earning is affected by the current Ethereum trading price.
-It is easier to measure by the number of ETH that you've mined.
+It is easier to measure by ETHs that have been mined.

-**(9) Repeat (6)-(8)**: You can go to Nanpool and search for your Ethereum public address.
-It will display the mining statistics of your miner.
+**(9) Repeat (6)-(8)**: Visit Nanpool and search for the Ethereum public address.
+It will display the mining statistics of mining.

-**(10) Increase Mining Operation**: If you have a bigger appetite for mining, then it is time to learn how to build an [Ethereum Mining Rig](https://www.youtube.com/watch?v=mYgd33zaNc8).
+**(10) Increase Mining Operation**: If one's mining appetite grows, then it is time to learn how to build an [Ethereum Mining Rig](https://www.youtube.com/watch?v=mYgd33zaNc8).
 This video introduces how to build a 6x GTX 1070 GPUs mining rig has a hashrate of 180 MH/s, please have a look.
-I may follow-up with another article on how to build one.
+Another article should be written on how to build this dedicated hardware.

 {% include youtubePlayer.html id="mYgd33zaNc8" %}

-If you find this article helpful, any donation is welcome!
+If you find this article helpful, any donation is appreciated.
 Happy Ethereum mining!

 ### Donations